ohnishant/card-sarthi/docs/adding_cards.md

 # Adding cards to the Data Store

 Card sarthi in it's current state stores all the details of the cards in a singular json array located in `./src/actions/available_cards.json` which get sent to the client side using a server action stored in the same directory called `getCardsByBankAndType`.

-To add/remove cards to this index, just update the json and push to production while ensuring that each card comtains the minimum fields according to the below interface, stored in `getCardsByBankAndType.ts`.
+To add/remove cards to this index, just update the json and push to production while ensuring that each card contains the minimum fields according to the below interface, stored in `getCardsByBankAndType.ts`.

 ```ts
 export interface CardType {